Six key steps to implementing an operational FX program

 4. Consider accounting constraints

 While economic priorities often serve as the primary driver behind a hedging strategy, you should also align the accounting results with these economic objectives.
-Selecting the appropriate hedge accounting approach can maximize the flexibility and capacity of a hedging program while ensuring that you minimize P&L impact — a common objective for most programs.
+Selecting the appropriate hedge accounting approach can increase the flexibility and capacity of a hedging program while ensuring that you reduce P&L impact — a common objective for most programs.

 5. Communicate the program

-Upon receiving approval on the program design and strategy, the final step involves implementing the appropriate processes and technology to operationalize your program.
-Leveraging best-in-class technology to automate key program workflows and integrate with your existing systems will ensure minimal operational burden and keep your team focused on value-add analysis and program results.
+Upon receiving approval on the program design and strategy, the last step involves implementing the appropriate processes and technology to activate your program.
+Leveraging best-in-class technology to automate key program workflows and integrate with your existing systems will ensure minimal operational burden and keep your team focused on value-added analysis and program results.

 Subscribe to receive our market insights and webinar invites